RicCapUnitn/LoDEg/README.md

 # LoDEg
-Log analytics for the LODE platform
+Log analytics for the LODE platform.
+Further details will be added later.

 ## pythonML
 pythonML is the name of the library on which the project runs.
 It exposes an facade API through the class LodegSystem.
 Please refer to the library [documentation](/docs/html/index.html).

-## WebApp
-To deploy the WebApp run the following command in the folder lodeg_website:

-    $ python manage.py runserver [port_number]

-The port number is not mandatory, defaults to 8000.

 ## Requirements